 Run Profiles¶

 Run Profile cmdlets manage and execute synchronisation Run Profiles on Connected Systems.
-A Run Profile defines a specific operation type (import, sync, or export) that can be executed against a Connected System.
+A Run Profile defines a specific operation type (import, synchronisation, or export) that can be executed against a Connected System.
 Use these cmdlets to list, create, modify, remove, and trigger Run Profiles.

 Get-JIMRunProfile¶